webleon/ASUS-X299-Hackintosh/README.md

 | Custom BIOS Collection | Contains modified BIOS files that have custom boot logos |
 | Personal EFI | Contains information about personal build |

-# ASUS Thunderbolt EX4 (Thunderbolt 4) (WIP)
-For Thunderbolt 4, currently the only available Thunderbolt 4 PCIe card is the ASUS ThunderboltEX 4.

-## Current Observations
-Note these observations are based on the devices tested listed below.
-YMMV and issues I'm running into may just be due to these devices.

-* Initially ran into issues where card was causing kernel panics in macOS and error code 62 on reboots.
-Found this issue on the latest BIOS with resizable bar support.
-Downgraded BIOS to 3302 and the card works normally.
-* Thunderbolt header may not necessarily be needed or jumped.  macOS recognizes the card on boot without a header plugged in.
-* The 6 pin power and USB 2.0 internal cable have to be connected.
-* Thunderbolt settings have to be enabled in BIOS.
-The device loaded in a different slot with Thunderbolt disabled but it showed 'No driver installed'.
-* SSDT is required for device to be recognized.

-## What Works
-* Thunderbolt 3 hot-plug
-* USB 2.0 hot-plug/cold-plug
-* USB 3.1 Gen 2 hot-plug/cold-plug
-* Sleep

-## What Doesn't Work
-* Thunderbolt 3 cold/warm boot

-## Devices Tested
-* Sabrent Thunderbolt 3 M.2 NVMe SSD Enclosure (EC-T3NS)

-## To-Do
-* Extract original firmware and try installing custom firrmware for Thunderbolt Local Node support.
-* Try more thunderbolt 3/4 devices.

 # Optional USB Peripherals for Internal USB 2.0 Devices
 * 1. [USB 3.0 20 Pin Female to USB 2.0 Pin Male Adapter](https://www.amazon.com/gp/product/B01MFB04JP/ref=ppx_yo_dt_b_search_asin_title?ie=UTF8&psc=1)
     * This adapter converts the internal USB 3.0 19 pin header to a USB 2.0 9 pin.